Canterbury Oast Trust

-Its greatest site is the South of England Rare Breeds Centre at Woodchurch, near Ashford, Kent, which is a tourist attraction.
-It chiefly comprises a farm, animal sanctuary, restaurant, plant nursery and conference facility, all providing occupational opportunities for people with learning difficulties.
+Its public site is the South of England Rare Breeds Centre at Woodchurch, near Ashford, Kent, which was set up to provide skills and training to people with learning disabilities.
+It is a working farm, and also operates as a tourist attraction.
+It chiefly comprises a farm, animal sanctuary, restaurant, plant nursery and art centre all providing occupational opportunities for people with learning difficulties.